anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Genuine love should first be directed at oneself; if we do not love ourselves, how can we love others?
+Quote: Before we acquire great power, we must acquire wisdom to use it well.

-By: Dalai Lama
+By: Ralph Waldo Emerson